Expressionless-Ball-Thing/COMP6841/README.md

   -c, --cve       List out any potential CVE vulnerabilities from scraped technology.
   --help          Show this message and exit.
 ```

+After the site is scraped and analyse, you will find the `analysis_output` folder populated with files, these include:

+- `analysis_results.json`, this contains the list of detected web tech, specific versions and cpe (if there's any), and what point to its existence on the website.
+- `servers_and_security.json`, this contains the SSL certificates, IP address and port numbers of every server the website makes requests to.
+- `site_links.json`, this contains all the links on the web page, and whether they are internal links or external links.
+- `unknown.json`, this contains all the network traffic headers that has no known technologies detected on it, for user's analysis.

+And optionally, if the debug flag `-d` was used:

+- `debug_request.json` and `debug_response.json`, Contains all the request and response headers from the network traffic of the website.
+- `html_full.html`, contains the full html doucment of the website.

+And if the cve flag `-c` was used:

+- `potential_vulnerabilites.json`, contains the list of potential cves from the NIST's NVD that the website might be vulnerable of based on the detected web technologies.
+(Please note that there are potentially lots of false positives)

 ## Relevant documentation for python packages used